Generative Engine Optimization (GEO) is optimization for non-English languages that improves how AI engines source and cite information.

 High-Value Traffic

-The effort invested in non-English GEO is justified by the quality of the resulting traffic—leads driven by AI referrals often show a significantly higher conversion rate than traditional search traffic.
+The effort invested in non-English GEO is justified by the quality of the resulting traffic.

 Technical Implementation